Surah Al-Haqqah (Surah 69 – The Reality) describes how The Day of Judgment will unfold with a Trumpet blast.

 (The sentence will be:) “Throw, throw into Hell every contumacious Rejecter (of God) (Surah Qaf 50:24)

-So if there is Eternal Life offered why not be informed about it?
+So if there is Eternal Life available, why not learn about it?